California shelter opens to immigrant children from border

 LONG BEACH, Calif.
 (AP) — A federal emergency shelter in California is starting to receive immigrant children from border facilities in what advocates hope will be an improvement in their care.

-After border facilities grew crowded, the agency opened large-scale temporary shelters to house minors until they can be released to relatives who can care for them in the U.S.
+After border facilities grew crowded with children who said they had not been given showers for days, the department started opening large-scale temporary shelters to house these minors until they can be released to relatives who can care for them in the U.S.

 The center in Long Beach is expected to be able to hold up to 1,000 children.
-Books and stuffed animals were set out on cots.
-The facility also has nets for indoor soccer and butterfly decorations on the walls, advocates and officials said after a tour.
+Officials were given a tour of the site, which had books, stuffed animals and backpacks laid out on cots and butterfly decorations displayed on the walls.
+There was a recreation area with soccer nets, board games and large screens to watch movies.

 Children will receive three or four hours of daily classroom time and get to play outdoors.
 They are expected to be released to family on average in a week to 10 days, Mayor Robert Garcia said.
 He added that he was told by federal officials that the site could prove to be a model for how to make the shelters as welcoming as possible.